Could Ronald Acuña Jr. be why Braves have struggled? We’re about to find out.

 Given that no one has ever had a season like that, probably not, particularly in the stolen-base category.

-But if he can be his average self — the one who has throughout his career helped give his team a decisive advantage a lot of the time — the Braves should look like a different team, starting tonight against the Padres.
+But if he can be his average self — the one who has throughout his career helped give his team a decisive advantage a lot of the time — the Braves should look like a different team.

 They do need to make something happen.
 With a 24-25 record after their extra-inning loss to the Washington Nationals on Thursday, the Braves were effectively tied with two teams for the ninth best record in the NL.
 The roster has the talent to do it, but there’s some ground to make up to earn their eighth consecutive postseason appearance, to say nothing of winning the NL East.